-This section presents and discusses the benchmark results for OWL materializing inference.
-First, we show the results for individually benchmarking OWL2 RL ruleset selections (Section 6.6.1).
-Based on this analysis, Section 0 presents the best performing OWL2 RL rule subsets, given different requirements and scenarios, and sets them side by side with benchmark results of OWL2 DL reasoners (HermiT, JFact and Pellet).
+This section presents and discusses the benchmarks for OWL materializing inference.
+We show the results for individually benchmarking OWL2 RL ruleset selections for AndroJena (Section 6.6.1) and RDFStore-JS (Section 6.6.2), and summarize these results in Section 6.6.3.
+In Section 6.6.4, we present the best performing OWL2 RL rule subsets, given different requirements and scenarios, and set them side by side with benchmarks of OWL2 DL reasoners (HermiT, JFact and Pellet).
 Unless indicated otherwise, result times include ontology loading, reasoning, and inference collection.